up next month, Christian Fiction Online Magazine

 Our CFBA Blog Tour

-blog winner for October is unveiled in the November issue.
-Although
+blog winner for June is unveiled in July’s issue.
+Although there are

-there are many great reviews and blogs to choose from, each month the
+many great reviews and blogs to choose from, each month the editor’s

 Our Spine Chiller

-where he gets his inspiration to write such compelling stories, you’ll
+know where he gets her inspiration to write such suspenseful and

-column features two entertaining tales.
-The third and final installment
+Stories column features two different tales.
+The first is